We are a general practice that excels in a wide range of advanced medical and surgical procedures, collaborating with specialists when necessary.

 Advanced Pain Management

-Nocita reduces the need for general anesthesia and post-op pain meds.
+This anesthetic reduces the need for general anesthesia and post-op pain meds.
 It’s ideal for many surgery sites, and is even helpful in healing naturally occurring wounds.
 Risks are minimal, but can include irritation or infection at the surgery site.
-But Nocita also helps reduce the risk of infection, by eliminating pain that may otherwise cause your pet to lick or traumatize an incision.
+But it also helps reduce the risk of infection, by eliminating pain that may otherwise cause your pet to lick or traumatize an incision.

 Dentistry